Alaska Airlines Ditched A 13-Year-Old Girl In San Francisco, Dad Claims, Girl Relied On Good Samaritan’s Help

 “Our guest was asked to wait with employees at the Service Center, as her connecting flight to Seattle was delayed for 1.3 hours due to a mechanical issue.
 While we had tabs on our young guest the entire time, we understand that she may have felt unsupervised in the crowded area and for that we are deeply sorry.
 We also think we could have done a better job communicating with her.”

 Further, the airline said that they are reviewing their procedures for handling unaccompanied minors so that such a thing does not happen in the future.
-The airline has also promised to refund the $75 unaccompanied minor fee, but Davila wants the entire fare, and the unaccompanied minor fee, refunded.
+The airline has also promised to refund the $75 unaccompanied minor fee, but Davila wants the entire fare in addition to the unaccompanied minor fee refunded.

 This is not the first time that an airline has been accused of failing to properly supervise a minor.
-In one of the more egregious cases, as reported by The Inqusitr, an Atlanta mother says that Korean Airlines pulled her two sons off of a flight and left them in a foreign city — Seoul, South Korea — where they didn’t speak the language and didn’t know what was going to happen to them.
+In one of the more egregious cases, as reported by The Inquisitr, an Atlanta mother says that Korean Airlines pulled her two sons off of a flight and left them in a foreign city — Seoul, South Korea — where they didn’t speak the language and didn’t know what was going to happen to them.
 Fortunately, the boys were able to get home safely.